 - Modify the toothbrush handle to make it easier to pick up and hold (make it wider or longer)

 - Use a plastic floss holder to facilitate flossing

 Dental implant maintenance is just as important as good dental hygiene for natural teeth.
 Since implants are attached to the jawbone, they must be kept clean to maintain good periodontal health.
 Poorly maintained implants increase the risk of developing peri-implant mucositis that can lead to peri-implantitis (gradual bone loss).

 Treating and preventing oral pathology at Clinique MFML

 Maintaining good oral hygiene is important at every age.
 Seniors tend to have more fragile immune systems and are therefore particularly susceptible to many infections, pathologies, diseases that can be prevented by practicing good oral hygiene.

-At Clinique MFML, we are committed to ensuring that all of our dental implant patients are properly informed about the importance of maintaining their implants.
+At Clinique MFML, our maxillofacial surgeons in the Greater Montreal area are committed to ensuring that all of our dental implant patients are properly informed about the importance of maintaining their implants.
 We help our patients understand and reduce the risks of poor oral hygiene, such as mouth cancer.

 Make an appointment at our clinic in Montreal or on the South Shore to benefit from the expertise of our oral and maxillofacial health specialists.